McTrees/werewolves/README.md

 A Discord bot designed to automate the heavy-lifting of game server Werewolves

-## This branch
-This branch will be used to develop a voting system

 ## Getting Started

 Run the main file with `node index.js`.
 Any setup functionality will be explained either on stdout or by discord messages.